steemit/whitepaper/whitepaper.md

 Conceptually, the consensus algorithm adopted by Steem is similar to the consensus algorithm adopted by companies throughout the world.
 People with a vested interest in the future value of Steem vote to select individuals responsible for including testimony in the public record.
 Voting is weighted proportional to each individual's vested interest.

-In the world of cryptocurrencies, the public record is commonly referred to as a blockchain.
-A block is a group of signed transactions.
+In the world of cryptocurrencies, the public record is commonly referred to as a _blockchain_.
+A _block_ is a group of signed transactions.

 With Steem, block production is done in rounds.
 Each round 21 witnesses are selected to create and sign blocks of transactions.
 Twenty (20) of these witnesses are selected by approval voting and one is timeshared by every witness that didn’t make it into the top 20 proportional to their total votes.
 The 21 active witnesses are shuffled every round to prevent any one witness from constantly ignoring blocks produced by the same witness placed before.
 Any witness who misses a block and hasn't produced in the last 24 hours will be disabled until they update their block signing key.